SCTC 2015 Fall Conference

 October 5 – October 8, 2015

-The Society of Technology Consultants International (SCTC) is an organization of independent telecommunications and information technology consultants who serve clients in business, industry, service organizations, and government.
+The Society of Communications Technology Consultants International (SCTC) is an organization of independent telecommunications and information technology consultants who serve clients in business, industry, service organizations, and government.
 SCTC members share a common commitment to provide independent consulting services, and thus adhere to strict professional standards and a rigorous Code of Ethics.